BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Our Framework

 \paragraph{General low-rank projections.} Note that there are many ways one can obtain low-rank factors from a matrix (or a tensor, with our defined extension).
 A general class of operators can be defined (for a group index $g$) as

-where $D$ is some penalty function and $\widehat{\tW}$ is the approximate tensor.
-Traditional SVD-based decomposition corresponds to the case where $D$ is the Frobenius norm of the (reshaped) parameters, i.e., it penalizes distance in parameter space (see \Cref{eq:param_distortion}).
-We use $\Trunc{P}{\tW}{D}$ to also denote batched computation, where each group's matrix is decomposed individually, and omit $\ExprParam$ for ease of notation (as before).
+where $D$ is some penalty function, and $\widehat{\tW}$ is the approximate tensor.
+We use equality to denote an arbitrary choice from the argmin when it is non-unique.
+Traditional SVD-based decomposition corresponds to the case where $D$ is the Frobenius norm of the (reshaped) parameters, i.e., it penalizes distance in parameter space (see \cref{eq:param_distortion}).
+We use $\Trunc{P}{\tW}{D}$ to also denote batched computation, where each group's matrix is decomposed individually.
+As before, we omit $\ExprParam$ to simplify notation.